John Anderson (outfielder)

-During the season, he was sold to the Washington Senators, only to be sold back to Brooklyn four months later.
+During the 1898 season, he was sold to the Washington Senators, only to be sold back to Brooklyn four months later.
 Nevertheless, he managed to have one of his best seasons, leading the National League with 22 triples and also leading the league in slugging percentage and extra-base hits.
-Anderson stayed in Brooklyn for the before being purchased by the Milwaukee Brewers of the newly formed American League.
+Anderson stayed in Brooklyn for the 1899 season before being purchased by the Milwaukee Brewers of the newly formed American League.